sainimu78/Wishing/README.md

 		// Copy the loaded dummy instance to 'dstData' CMyClass dstData = *reinterpret_cast<CMyClass*>(dummy.Get());
-		// Assert that the serialization and deserialization were successful ASSERT(srcData == dstData);
+		// Assert that the saving and laoding were successful ASSERT(srcData == dstData);
 	}